6 Common Types of Car Transmissions and How They Function

 Automatic transmission is one of the modern types of car transmission.

 Most current automobiles have an automatic transmission, which has been used since the 1940s.
-An automatic transmission is a straightforward concept.
+It is a straightforward concept.

 Furthermore, the gearbox automatically shifts the vehicle when the driver selects “D” (drive).